vicramon/vim-tutorial/chapters/staying-dry.md

 2. Press `q` again to stop recording
 3. Type `:@q` to play your macro on your current line

-Marcos can also be played across a visual selection with `:norm @q`.
+Macros can also be played across a visual selection with `:norm @q`.

 One trick with macros is to make `0` the first key you record.
-This will place your cursor at the beginning of the line, helping standardize the way the marcro will be played.
+This will place your cursor at the beginning of the line, helping standardize the way the macro will be played.
 This is important because your macro will always use the current cursor location as it's starting point, so you often need to press `0` or `^` to first to consistently get the correct result.